 There are megacities.
 And there is Tokyo.
-The Japanese capital is the world’s most populous metropolitan region and has the most traveled railway station (Shinjuku) as well as the busiest pedestrian crossing (Shibuya) anywhere.
-And it can even claim a top rank when it comes to safety.
-But there is still more:
+The Japanese capital is at the center of the world’s most populous metropolitan region and has the most traveled railway station (Shinjuku) as well as the busiest pedestrian crossing (Shibuya) anywhere.
+When it comes to safety, it can claim a top rank too.
+And there is even more:

 - No other place has a higher rate of vending machines per capita.
 On average, one machine serves less than 50 people in Tokyo.
 While cold and hot beverages are the most common items, vending machines offer almost everything from face protection masks to cut fresh fruit as well as anime and manga merchandise.